First State National Historical Park: New Castle Court House, Green, and Sheriff's House

 The New Castle Court House, which dates back to 1730, is one of the oldest courthouses in the country and played a role in a number of historic events that shaped the nation.
-The cupola of the Court House is the center of a 12 mile circle that forms the border between Delaware, Pennsylvania, and Maryland; the most famous attempt to survey these borders, incorporating the circle, was the Mason-Dixon line.
+The cupola of the Court House is the center of a 12 mile circle that forms the border between Delaware, Pennsylvania, and Maryland; the most famous attempt to survey these borders, incorporating the circle, was the Mason–Dixon line.
 The building was used as the meeting place for Delaware's colonial assembly, and was where the assembly voted in favor of independence from both Pennsylvania and England in 1776.
 The Declaration of Independence was read from the Court House's second floor balcony, and Delaware's first Constitution was drafted and adopted here.
 U.S. Supreme Court Justice Samuel Chase was impeached over his actions in the Court House during a trial in 1800.
 In 1848, U.S. Chief Justice Roger Taney presided over a series of trials in the Court House when prominent Quaker abolitionists and Underground Railroad conductors Thomas Garrett and John Hunn were accused of violating the Fugitive Slave Act.
 The Garrett trial was an inspiration to Harriet Beecher Stowe for certain scenes in Uncle Tom's Cabin.

 The New Castle Green was first laid out as a town common in the 1650s by the Dutch colonists who founded New Castle.
 It is located a block away from the spot where William Penn first arrived in America in 1682, and is bounded by several historic structures, including the Court House, the 1809 federal Arsenal, and the 1703 Immanuel Episcopal Church on the Green where founder George Read is buried.
-The Sheriff's House, built in 1857, abuts the Court House and will eventually serve as First State National Historical Park's headquarters and Visitor's Center.
+The Sheriff's House, built in 1857, abuts the Court House and will eventually serve as First State National Historical Park's headquarters and Visitor Center.

 The Court House and the Green are owned by the state of Delaware, with the National Park Service owning a conservation easement on them.
 The Sheriff's House is owned by the National Park Service.